 My cost? …Four dollars a night! $2 extra if I wanted air-conditioning.
 You can’t beat that kind of bargain!

-I actually had everything I needed and more than I asked.
-Due to Capitol Guesthouse, I actually extended my stay in Phnom Penh longer than I imagined.
+The guesthouse is located in the city center of Phnom Penh, in the area of Doun Penh.
+It’s in walking distance to a lot of highlights of Phnom Penh.
+Due to Capitol Guesthouse Phnom Penh, I actually extended my stay in Phnom Penh longer than I imagined.
 I wouldn’t have imagined it judging from appearances, but my room gave me much contentment.
 It was an inexpressible feeling.
 I had fallen in love!

 I found my Mr. Right.

-Capitol Guesthouse (restaurant, tour agency and bus station)
+Capitol Guesthouse Phnom Penh (restaurant, tour agency and bus station)

 #14Eo, Road 182